 In an effort to promote careers in financial planning and attract top

 Scholarship applications are due May 15, 2013 and will be awarded Aug.
 1, 2013.

 Grant applications are due June 1, 2013 and will be awarded Sept.
 1, 2013.

+TD Ameritrade Institutional will host more than 30 students at its annual National Conference, Jan.
+30-Feb.1, 2013 in San Diegofrom nine universities, representing the top financial planning undergraduate programs nationally.
+Students and advisors attending the conference will be given opportunities to network and connect for internships and potential job placements.
 TD Ameritrade Institutional has been a longtime supporter of several university programs including the Learning Lab at the University of Minnesota at Duluth, which provides hands-on educational opportunities for financial planning students, the annual University of Dayton R.I.S.E.
 (Redefining Investment Strategy Education) Forum and Texas Tech University’s Personal Financial Planning department.